Simplicial Convolutional Filters: Filter Design

-By summing $\bbH_{\ell}$ and $\bbH_{\rm{u}}$, we obtain the filter that approximates the desired gradient and curl frequency responses.
+Lastly, by summing $\bbH_{\ell}$ and $\bbH_{\rm{u}}$, we obtain a filter that approximates the gradient and curl frequency responses.
 However, from \eqref{eq.chebyshev-freq-response-l}, we see that $\bbH_{\ell}$ generates a response $p_{\ell,0}$ at both harmonic and curl frequencies.
-This will shift up the curl frequency response unwantedly by $p_{\ell,0}$.
-Similarly, $\bbH_{\rm{u}}$ has the effect of lifting the gradient frequency response by $p_{\rm{u},0}$.
-By assuming that $g_{\rm{G}}(0)=g_{\rm{C}}(0)$, we can remove this influence by subtracting a term $g_0\bbI$ from the summation.
-Hence, the final truncated series of Chebyshev polynomials $\bbH_{1}$ of orders $L_1$ and $L_2$ is
+This will lift up the curl frequency response unwantedly by $p_{\ell,0}$.
+Similarly, $\bbH_{\rm{u}}$ has the effect of lifting the gradient frequency response by $p_{\rm{u},0}$ [cf. \eqref{eq.chebyshev-freq-response-u}].
+By requiring that $g_{\rm{G}}(0)=g_{\rm{C}}(0)=g_0$, we can remove this unwanted influence by subtracting a term $g_0\bbI$ from the summation.
+Hence, the final Chebyshev polynomial design $\bbH_{1}$ of orders $L_1$ and $L_2$ is given by